How Proper Nutrition Powers Your Workouts

 Boosting Energy

-First things first, you need to be fueling your workouts.
+First things first: you need to fuel your workouts.
 That means grabbing a healthy snack with some complex carbs and fat about an hour before your workout.
 Doing this will give you the energy boost you need to power through those punches and kicks without feeling drained or fatigued during class.
 Plus, it’ll make sure your body has enough energy to complete each round without feeling too exhausted afterward.

 Post-Workout Snacks